cures-hub/cures-condec-confluence/README.md

 *Macro to import decision knowledge from Jira*

 The stand-up table lists open and solved decision problems, decisions, and other decision knowledge elements for a certain time frame.
-The list of decision knowledge elements support the developers in discussing recently made decisions and open decision problems during meetings.
+The list of decision knowledge elements supports the developers in discussing recently made decisions and open decision problems during meetings.

 ![Decision Knowledge List](doc/imported_decision_knowledge.png)
 *List of decision knowledge elements as part of a meeting agenda/protocol (used as stand-up table)*

+The unresolved decision problems (issues) are highlighted using red text color to **nudge the developers to collaboratively make and document a decision**.

 ### Design Details
 The decision knowledge is imported from [ConDec Jira](https://github.com/cures-hub/cures-condec-jira) via the REST API.